The Clear

 an enormous 4 1/2 foot tall teddy bear.

-in a dance contest.
+in a dance contest the previous

-Very cute.
-The bear was so big that it
+bear this big before.
+The bear was so big that it was almost as tall as

 one of the women in the class.
 We joked that if one of the